Health & Public Safety

 HCE 186: Phlebotomy and Clinical Laboratory

-The study of accurate, up-to-date, practical information and instruction in phlebotomy procedures and techniques, along with a comprehensive background in phlebotomy theory and principles.
-Skill includes drawing blood, obtaining blood cultures, using a lancet or a Microlance for a micro-draw or an infant heel stick, and measuring bleeding time.
-This course requires successful invasive intravenous draws including fifty (50) draws using vacutainer system and ten (10) capillary sticks.
+This course offers a thorough study of current, practical information and instruction in phlebotomy procedures and techniques, complemented by a solid foundation in phlebotomy theory and principles.
+Skills developed include drawing blood, obtaining blood cultures, utilizing a lancet or Microlance for micro-draws or infant heel sticks, and measuring bleeding time.
+Successful completion of the course requires performing thirty-five (35) invasive intravenous draws, using a vacutainer system, along with five (5) capillary sticks.
+For those wishing to meet the requirements set by the American Medical Technologists, additional invasive draws can be completed in HCE 189.

 HCE 190: Human Body in Health and Disease